Dene33/world-gpt/README.md

 :-------------------------:|:-------------------------:
 ![image_sg3](https://github.com/Dene33/world-gpt/assets/27821127/80a8e236-f22e-480b-bb3e-64fa4cc1d075)  |  ![image_sg2](https://github.com/Dene33/world-gpt/assets/27821127/3ef90956-bc66-43cf-a6a1-dd63bbe307b9)

-Story Generator is a groundbreaking app that brings your imagination to life.
-Input your world description, and watch as an entire universe unfolds before your eyes.
-With ChatGPT as the backbone, witness the progression of your world and observe lifelike NPCs as they navigate their intricacies.
-Experience the joy of creation in real-time, all within the palm of your hand.
+Story Generator is an app, available as a [web version](https://www.story-generator.ai/) or a standalone for [Mac, Windows and Linux](https://github.com/Dene33/world-gpt/releases).

+With ChatGPT as the backbone, create your own world and observe lifelike characters interacting with each other and living their lives.
+All that from a **single text input** with your world description!

 ## Idea